PM Attends Namaz-e-Janaza Of Shaheed Captain Faraz Ilyas - UrduPoint

 PM Attends Namaz-e-Janaza Of Shaheed Captain Faraz Ilyas

-LAHORE, (UrduPoint / Pakistan Point News - 10th Jun, 2024) Prime Minister Muhammad Shehbaz Sharif on Monday attended Namaz-e-Janaza of Shaheed Captain Faraz Ilyas who was martyred in a terrorist attack in District Lakki Marwat, Khyber Pakhtunkhwa.
+LAHORE, (UrduPoint / Pakistan Point News - 10th Jun, 2024) Prime Minister Muhammad Shehbaz Sharif on Monday attended Namaz-e-Janaza of Shaheed Captain Faraz Ilyas in Kasur who was martyred in an improvised explosive device (IED) attack in District Lakki Marwat, Khyber Pakhtunkhwa.

-The funeral prayer was attended by a large number of senior military officers, ministers, civil authorities, and residents.
+The funeral prayer was attended by Minister for Information and Broadcasting Attaullah Tarar, IG Police Punjab and a number of senior military officers, civil authorities and residents.

 He told the parents that the sacrifice of their son would not go in vain and prayed for the bereaved family to bear the loss with fortitude.